Finding Great Places to Retire Since 2006!

 Winter temperatures are in the single digits, teens and 20s, and snow often falls for days at a time.
 Summers are cool and short, with up to 20 inches of rain and temperatures topping out in the 70s and 80s.
 Autumns are exhilarating.

 It is worth noting that a branch of Michigan State Prison is located here, but it is "protected with a concrete wall, razor-ribbon wire, electronic detection systems and eight gun towers."
-Marquette's poverty rate is also above the national average, but much of this is attributed to the student population who tend to be everywhere.
+Marquette's poverty rate is also above the national average, but much of this is attributed to the number of students, who tend to be everywhere.
 The University does not, however, have a party school reputation.

-The name Michigan came from the Ojibwa Indian words Mishi-gama (meaning "large lake").
+The name Michigan comes from the Ojibwa Indian words Mishi-gama (meaning "large lake").

 The world's first air-conditioned automobile was built by Detroit's Packard Motor Car Company in 1939.